Fundamental Constructs in Programming Languages: Conclusion

+Helpful comments on a previous version were provided by Thomas van Binsbergen, Cliff Jones, Neil Sculthorpe, members of the PL Group at Delft, and the anonymous reviewers.
+Thanks to the track organisers Klaus Havelund and Bernhard Steffen for extra space for the appendices.

-The author is grateful to colleagues for helpful comments and suggestions for improvement on a previous draft.
-The initial development of funcons was supported by EPSRC grant (EP/I032495/1) to Swansea University for the PLanCompS project.
-The author is currently a visitor at TU~Delft.
+The initial development of funcons was supported by an EPSRC grant to Swansea University for the \textsc{PLanCompS} project (EP/I032495/1).
+The author is now an emeritus at Swansea, and a visitor at Delft University of Technology.